(Last Updated On: April 17, 2023)

 Tip: To prevent the top of the pudding from forming a film or pudding skin while it is cooling, press a sheet of waxed paper or plastic wrap in each bowl directly on the surface of the pudding.
 Of course, you will have to cut the wax paper or plastic wrap to fit each bowl of pudding.
 We didn’t need to do this because the pudding didn’t last long enough to form anything on it. 🙂

-We topped our chocolate pudding with some whipped cream.
+We topped our chocolate pudding with some whipped cream out of a can, but some homemade whipped cream would be even better on top!
 Some other suggestions for edible garnishes to put on top of the chocolate pudding are fresh strawberries, coconut flakes, chocolate flakes, slivered almonds, mini marshmallows, or crushed oreo cookies.

 This homemade chocolate pudding is delightful.
 Your kids are going to love it.
 Another similar delicious dessert we have made is Mississippi mud pie.